shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 ## Problem Formulation

-Assuming equal chance of digging any fossil and 4 chances per day, how many days on average does it take to complete the collection?
+Assuming equal chance of digging up any fossil and 4 chances per day, how many days on average does it take to complete the collection?

 ## Numerical Solution